zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

 During the different stages of design and development for west, using already established and proven multi-repo technologies was considered multiple times.
-After careful analysis, no existing tool or mechanism was found suitable for Zephyr’s use case set and requirements.
+After careful analysis, no existing tool or mechanism was found suitable for Zephyr's use case set and requirements.
 The following two tools were examined in detail:

 * Google repo